eoin-cr/netsoc-mdwiki/change-site.md

 $ git commit -m "[message briefly explaining what you changed]"
 $ git push
 ```
-(If you get an error saying to set upstream origin master, simply copy the command given, e.g. `git push --set-upstream origin addCommittee`)
+(If you get an error saying to set upstream origin master, simply copy the command given, e.g. `$ git push --set-upstream origin addCommittee`)
 Now you can go back to the GitHub page and [create a Pull Request(PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
 You can then merge your PR.